Intercalation (timekeeping): Leap seconds

 The International Earth Rotation and Reference Systems Service can insert or remove leap seconds from the last day of any month (June and December are preferred).
 These are sometimes described as intercalary.

 Other uses

 ISO 8601 includes a specification for a 52/53-week year.
-Any year that has 53 Thursdays has 53 weeks; this extra week may be regarded as intercalary.
+Any year that has 53 Thursdays has 53 weeks; this extra week may be regarded as intercalary, i.e. a leap week.

-The xiuhpōhualli (year count) system of the Aztec calendar had five intercalary days after the eighteenth and final month, the nēmontēmi, in which the people reflect on the past year and do fasting.
+The xiuhpōhualli (year count) system of the Aztec calendar had five intercalary days after the eighteenth and final month, the nēmontēmi, in which the people fasted and reflected on the past year.